slatinsky/DiscordChatExporter-incrementalBackup/README.md

 Default: false

 ### --whitelist <channel_id1,channel_id2,...> (optional)
 Comma separated whitelist of channel IDs to backup.
+Don't use spaces between channel IDs.
 Doesn't affect forum_posts and threads.

 Default: all channels the token has access to